getyoti/yoti-python-sdk/README.md

 ## Requirements

-To see the versions of Python this SDK is compatible with, see the [.travis.yml](/.travis.yml) file.
+To see the versions of Python this SDK is compatible with, see the [the GitHub workflow tests file](./.github/workflows/tests.yaml) file.

 ## Installing the SDK